-The fair value amounts for 2013 and 2012 have been measured as of the reporting date, and have not been reevaluated or updated for purposes of these financial statements subsequent to that date.
+The fair value amounts for 2011 and 2010 have been measured as of the reporting date, and have not been reevaluated or updated for purposes of these financial statements subsequent to that date.
 As such, the fair values of these financial instruments subsequent to the reporting date may be different than amounts reported at year-end.

-As of December 31, 2013 and 2012, the recorded book balances equaled fair values of all the Company's financial instruments, except for the Company's 2019 Notes, as previously described.
+As of December 31, 2011 and 2010, the recorded book balances equaled fair values of all the Company's financial instruments.